 Completion of the renewal form, on paper or online.

 Completion of the required Continuing Education requirement, which includes courses and other activities (please see Chapter 367, Continuing Education, and Chapter 370, License Renewal, in the OT Rules).
-The requirement is at least 30 CE hours that are directly relevant to the profession of occupational therapy and meet further requirements in Chapter 367.
+The requirement is at least 30 contact hours that meet requirements in Chapter 367.
 You must report your CE on the CE Submission Form either online or on the paper renewal form.
 The Continuing Education page includes resources regarding CE.

 Passing score on the online Jurisprudence Examination (JP) Exam.
 This is an open-book, 20-question test based on the OT Rules and OT Practice Act.
 These are free to download and use during the exam.